wrdavid2/SGPTestWebsite/Products/dash.md

 ---
 # DASH

-Business intelligence software allowing people to see and understand their data
+Business intelligence software allowing people to see and understand their data.

 ***